-The Linshom Respiratory Monitor Device (LRMD) is a thermodynamic respiratory device that is novel, non-invasive, portable and can potentially modernize the way physicians monitor respiratory activity both within critical care and ambulatory settings.
+The Linshom Respiratory Monitor Device (LRMD) is a thermodynamic respiratory device that is novel, non-invasive, and portable and can potentially modernize the way physicians monitor respiratory activity both within critical care and ambulatory settings.
 The LRMD consists of two rapid-responding medical-grade thermistors (1.5 mm diameter) with a unique control-loop algorithm executed by a microcontroller (United States Patents: 8579829 and 8911380).
 The technology utilizes a highly sensitive thermistor-based sensor that compares the instantaneous temperature of the breath inside the mask with the ambient temperature.
 The sensor is comprised of an actively controlled thermistor inside the mask along with a Thermo-Electric Cooler (TEC) outside the mask.
 The device maintains the thermistor in thermal balance with the TEC utilizing the Peltier effect.
 During power-up initialization, the sensor measures the ambient temperature and uses this as a set point for the control loop.
-As the expired breath heats the thermistor, the thermal balance is disrupted and this generates a feedback signal via the control loop.
+As the expired breath heats the thermistor, the thermal balance is disrupted, and this generates a feedback signal via the control loop.
 The generated signal is an accurate signature representation of the breath, capturing the subtle detail of the breathing cycle.
 After each breath, the control-loop returns the sensor to thermal balance with the ambient temperature and ready for the next breath.
 The aim of this study was to compare the effectiveness of apnea detection by these two devices.

 MATERIALS AND METHODS